cappe987/cappe987.github.io/content/docs/wiretime.md

 `-O, --out <filename>`
 Output data into file for plotting.
-Use when running Wiretime on a device that does not have Gnuplot installed.
-The file can then be copied to another device for plotting afterwards.
+Use when running Wiretime on a device that doesn't have Gnuplot installed.
+Then copy it to another device for plotting afterward.

 `-i, --interval <milliseconds>`
 Interval between packets.
 Default: 1000.